haplotype/kindred/README.md

 Kindred uses multi-threading to speed up calculation and user can specify the number of threads with -t option.

 ## Output
-Kindred by default outputs two files: pref.log and pref.grm, where pref can be specified with -o option.
+Kindred by default outputs three files: pref.log, pref.rkm.gz (rkm stands for realized kinship matrix), and pref.kin.gz where pref can be specified with -o option.
-In pref.grm is an $n\times n$ square matrix of $(2\phi_{ij})$ with 6 digits accuracy.
+In pref.rkm.gz is an $n\times n$ square matrix of $(2\phi_{ij})$ with 6 digits accuracy.
 The samples have the same order as in the vcf file.

     1.000276 0.000000 0.480721 0.473312 0.000000 0.000000 ...
     0.000000 0.998443 0.468201 0.478238 0.000000 0.000000 ...